 Shared concerns related to the UN approach and processes for post-disaster recovery have resulted in the formulation of a joint initiative, the International Recovery Platform (IRP), by the UN system, ADRC, and other partners, with the encouragement and support of Japan as well as other donors and key program countries.
 This initiative was discussed at the 2005 UN World Conference on Disaster Reduction (WCDR) during session 4.9 on Post Disaster Recovery.
 Representatives from the ADRC, UNDP, UN-HABITAT, ILO, and other concerned UN agencies expressed their respective agency commitments and support for the proposed international platform for recovery.
-The meeting resulted in a recommendation for the establishment of the International Recovery Platform (IRP).
+The meeting resulted in a recommendation for the establishment of IRP.

-In four months after the WCDR, the International Seminar on Post Disaster Recovery, in support of the IRP, was held at Hyogo House on 11-13 May 2005.
-The IRP was officially established in Kobe.
+In four months after the WCDR, the International Seminar on Post Disaster Recovery, in support of IRP, was held at Hyogo House on 11-13 May 2005.
+IRP was officially established in Kobe, Japan.

 6-2.
-The Governance Structure of the IRP
+The Governance Structure of IRP

-The IRP currently consists of 17 governments, UN agencies, and international organizations including ADRC (as of March2014).
-The IRP focuses on the following three priority activities for recovery: (a)Knowledge Management and Advocacy, (b) Training and Capacity Building and (c) Enhancing Recovery Operations.
+IRP consists of 17 governments, UN agencies, and international organizations including ADRC (as of March 31 2019).
+IRP focuses on the following three priority activities for recovery: (a) Knowledge Management and Advocacy, (b) Training and Capacity Building and (c) Enhancing Recovery Operations.